Step 9: Test the Application

 From the Name column, select demo-service.

 Click the Load Balancers tab.
-The Application Load Balancer configuration is displayed.

 Open a browser instance and Paste the DNS in the URL field of your browser.

 Press ENTER.
-A web page with the text Hello World! is displayed, from the JavaScript program residing in your Docker Container that is running in demo-service, which is exposed to the web by your Load Balancer.
+A web page with the text Hello World! is displayed, from the JavaScript program residing in your Docker Container running in demo-service, which is exposed to the web by your Load Balancer.

 Congratulations!
 You have just launched your first web service on DuploCloud!